eclipse-archived/smarthome/docs/documentation/development/guidelines.md

 1. Every exported package of a bundle must be imported by the bundle itself again.
 1. Test fragments may have the bundles `org.junit`, `org.hamcrest` and `org.mockito` in the "Require-Bundle" section.
 This is the only exception to not having "Require-Bundle" at all.

-## D. Language Levels and Libraries
+## C. Language Levels and Libraries

 1. Eclipse SmartHome generally targets JavaSE 8 with the following restrictions:
  * To allow optimized JavaSE 8 runtimes, the set of Java packages to be used is furthermore restricted to [Compact Profile 2](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html)